katrienantonio/workshop-loss-reserv-fraud/README.md

-## Workshop Analytics for Loss Modelling, Reserving and Insurance Fraud, 2020
+## Workshop Analytics for Loss Modelling, Reserving and Insurance Fraud

 by Katrien Antonio and Jonas Crevecoeur

-Course materials for the online *Loss Modelling, Reserving and Insurance Fraud* course in November 2020.
+Course materials for the online *Loss Modelling, Reserving and Insurance Fraud* course in June 2021.

-📆 November 25, 26 and 27, 2020 <br> 🕖 From 9.30 am to 12.30 pm <br> 📌
-online
+📆 June 3, 10 & 17 <br> 🕢 From 3pm to 6pm <br> 📍 online via MS Teams

 Course materials will be posted in the days before the workshop.